 The Geographical Bulletin

 The Geographical Bulletin is a scholarly peer-reviewed journal that is published twice a year by GTU.
 Articles concerning any area of geographical interest are solicited.
 Though we champion student-written and student-led research, submissions are also solicited from faculty across the board.
 In the past, many luminaries of Geography have published with us (some are listed here).
-As part of GTU's wider mission, The Geographical Bulletin is available free of charge, online, and open access to ensure accessibility to the articles.
+As part of GTU's wider mission, The Geographical Bulletin is available free of charge, online, and open access to ensure accessibility for all to every article.

 Editorial policy and instructions to authors